danriedl/engular/adev/src/content/guide/components/inheritance.md

 # Inheritance

 Tip: This guide assumes you've already read the [Essentials Guide](essentials).
-Read that first if you're new to Angular.
+Read that first if you're new to Engular.

-Angular components are TypeScript classes and participate in standard JavaScript inheritance semantics.
+Engular components are TypeScript classes and participate in standard JavaScript inheritance semantics.

 A component can extend any base class: